Sick building syndrome: History

 In the late 1970s, it was noted that nonspecific symptoms were reported by tenants in newly constructed homes, offices, and nurseries.
 In media it was called "office illness".
 The term "sick building syndrome" was coined by the WHO in 1986, when they also estimated that 10–30% of newly built office buildings in the West had indoor air problems.
 Early Danish and British studies reported symptoms.

 Poor indoor environments attracted attention.
 The Swedish allergy study (SOU 1989:76) designated "sick building" as a cause of the allergy epidemic as was feared.
 In the 1990s, therefore, extensive research into "sick building" was carried out.
 Various physical and chemical factors in the buildings were examined on a broad front.

 The problem was highlighted increasingly in media and was described as a "ticking time bomb".
 Many studies were performed in individual buildings.

 In the 1990s "sick buildings" were contrasted against "healthy buildings".
 The chemical contents of building materials were highlighted.
 Many building material manufacturers were actively working to gain control of the chemical content and to replace criticized additives.
 The ventilation industry advocated above all more well-functioning ventilation.
 Others perceived ecological construction, natural materials, and simple techniques as a solution.

 At the end of the 1990s came an increased distrust of the concept of "sick building".
-A dissertation at the Karolinska Institutet in Stockholm 1999 questioned the methodology of previous research, and a Danish study from 2005 showed these flaws experimentally.
-It was suggested that sick building syndrome was not really a coherent syndrome and was not a disease to be individually diagnosed, but a collection of as many as to dozen semi related diseases.
+A dissertation at the Karolinska Institute in Stockholm 1999 questioned the methodology of previous research, and a Danish study from 2005 showed these flaws experimentally.
+It was suggested that sick building syndrome was not really a coherent syndrome and was not a disease to be individually diagnosed, but a collection of as many as a dozen semi-related diseases.
 In 2006 the Swedish National Board of Health and Welfare recommended in the medical journal Läkartidningen that "sick building syndrome" should not be used as a clinical diagnosis.
-Thereafter, it has become increasingly less common to use terms such as "sick buildings" and "sick building syndrome" in research.
+Thereafter, it has become increasingly less common to use terms such as sick buildings and sick building syndrome in research.
 However, the concept remains alive in popular culture and is used to designate the set of symptoms related to poor home or work environment engineering.
-"Sick building" is therefore an expression used especially in the context of workplace health.
+Sick building is therefore an expression used especially in the context of workplace health.